 It is not possible to know for sure if a woman is pregnant until a pregnancy test confirms it.
 Also, pregnancy symptoms, and when they occur, vary significantly between individuals.

 In this article, we look at what is happening in the body around the time of ovulation, and what early signs women might notice in the early DPO.

 Early pregnancy symptoms can be similar to PMS symptoms.

 While some women experience many early pregnancy symptoms, others experience few or no symptoms at all.

 Also, early pregnancy symptoms can be very similar to the symptoms experienced around the time of ovulation, during PMS, and by those taking fertility medications.

 This is why DPO symptoms are not a reliable measure of whether or not a woman has become pregnant.
 Women should talk with a doctor about their specific symptoms.

 Ovulation is the moment an ovary releases an egg.

 As soon as an ovary releases an egg, the luteal phase of the menstrual cycle begins.
 The luteal phase ends with a menstrual period unless pregnancy occurs.

-People will not experience any pregnancy symptoms during the earliest part of the luteal phase.
+Women will not experience any pregnancy symptoms during the earliest part of the luteal phase.
 This is because pregnancy does not occur until the fertilized egg implants into the wall of the uterus.